-Shylah Pacheco Hamilton (born in Kokomo, Indiana, 1976) is an interdisciplinary filmmaker, writer and devotee of Oshun.
+Shylah Pacheco Hamilton (born in Kokomo, Indiana, 1976) is an interdisciplinary filmmaker and writer.
+As a devotee of Oshun, Shylah is a member of Ile Orunmila Oshun under the tutelage of Chief Yeye Luisah Teish Iyanifa Oshun Miwa Fajembola Fatunmise.
 Her academic research and creative practices meet at the crossroads of digital diaspora and visual culture.
-Her body of work consists of a string of conversations about racialized and genderded diasporic identiy, ecstacy and agony, and home and belonging through the eyes of the ancestors, warriors, priestesses and healers who walk among us.
-Dreams, passions, memories, lives in exile, melancholoy and performances of the sacred (ritual summons, response and expression), make their way into her narratives.
-She frequently interpolates the multiple modes of modality to visually communicate the ways identity and value are rendered complex and fluid for human beings and the bodies we temporarily reside in.
+Her body of work consists of a string of conversations about racialized and gendered diasporic identity, ecstasy and agony, and home and belonging through the eyes of the ancestors, warriors, priestesses, and healers who walk among us.

-Shylah earned a BFA in Individualized Honors (High Distinction) from California College of the Arts and an MFA in Film, Video, New Media & Animation from The School of the Art Institute of Chicago.
-Currently Shylah is a doctoral student in Philosophy and Religion with a concentration in Women's Spiritualty at California Institute of Integral Studies.
+Shylah earned a BFA in Individualized Honors (High Distinction) from California College of the Arts, an MFA in Film, Video, New Media & Animation from The School of the Art Institute of Chicago. and an MA in Women, Gender, Spirituality and Social Justice from California Institute for integral Studies.
 She is based in Oakland, California and serves as faculty for the First Year and Diversity Studies Programs at California College of the Arts.